-- point of export from New Zealand, plus the costs of selling the finished product, administration/overhead, and tax expenses; less - 29.3 the capital costs, which provide for depreciation of fixed assets, return on capital investment, and working capital. - 30.
+- 33.1 the revenue Fonterra would earn in NZ dollars if the equivalent of all the raw milk supplied to Fonterra in New Zealand was converted into the Reference Commodity Products (RCP) product mix, and sold on international dairy markets;22 less - the 'cash' costs (or operating costs) of collecting raw milk from farms, processing it into the RCP product mix and transporting this product to the point of export from New Zealand, plus the costs of selling the finished product, administration/overhead, and tax expenses; less - the capital costs, which provide for depreciation of fixed assets, return on capital investment, and working capital. - 34.
 Fonterra makes several payments to farmers for raw milk during the dairy season (based on its Advanced Payment Rate Schedule which is linked to its forecast milk price).
 However, Fonterra's current policy is to confirm the final base milk price after the end of the season.
 Fonterra's final base milk price is typically set in September following the end of the financial year (31 July), at which time sales of most of the season's production have been completed.
 This results in end of year 'wash-up' payments to farmers.